Actipro/WPF-Controls/Documentation/topics/bars/controls/popup-button.md

 ## Commands and Events

-The `ICommand` in the [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton).[Command](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.Command) property is never executed.
-It is solely used to allow a command to drive whether the button is enabled, based on the command's can-execute state.
+The `ICommand` in the [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton).[Command](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.Command) property is never executed or used other than to possibly initialize a label.

-No command is executed for [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem) when the menu item displays a sub-menu popup.
+The `ICommand` in the [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton).[PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.PopupOpeningCommand) property, and similarly the [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem).[PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.PopupOpeningCommand), is executed prior to the popup or sub-menu opening.
+This command can be handled in a view model, allowing for a MVVM way to update the items on the popup prior to display.

 [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton).[PopupOpening](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.PopupOpening) and [PopupOpened](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.PopupOpened) events are raised when the popup is opened.
 The former event allows you to customize the popup menu prior to display.

-The [PopupOpeningCommand](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarPopupButtonBase.PopupOpeningCommand) command, if assigned, is executed prior to the popup opening.
-This command can be handled in a view model, allowing for a MVVM way to update the items on the popup prior to display.
+The `PopupOpeningCommand`'s can-execute result determines the enabled state of the control.

 See the [Using Commands](using-commands.md) topic for more information on commands.